LuThe17/explainable-RGCNs-and-RGATs/README.md

 ### Installing

 * To get the IMDb raw data, the following files have to be downloaded: title.basics.tsv.gz, title.crew.tsv.gz
-* Here the documentation and dataset for for academic purposes only can be found: https://developer.imdb.com/non-commercial-datasets/
+* Here the documentation and dataset for for academic purposes only can be found: [IMDB Dataset](https://developer.imdb.com/non-commercial-datasets/)

 ### Executing program